treerachai/selfbot-6/README.md

 p/prune [amount] - prunes messages (default is 10)

+q/quote [mention or username#discrim]|[text] - searches the last 100 messages by the specified user for one that contains the specified text and quotes the most recent match

 reboot - restarts the selfbot

 fe/fakeeval [fake code] - fake eval, returns true